avanhatt/asplos24-ae-crocus/README.md

 optional components listed as such).

 > [!Note]
-> We list important components as notes.
+> We list the most important instructions as notes.

 ----
 ## Machine requirements